Bowyer

 "C'mon, do it already!"

-Bowyer saw the group approaching and immediately let go of the drunk causing him to drop to the ground with a heavy "Thump!"
+Bowyer saw the group approaching and immediately let go of the drunk, causing him to drop to the ground with a heavy "Thump!"
 The drunk shook his head and looked up.
 I swear I saw the color drain from his face.
-“It was him, man.
-I didn’t do nuthin’!”
-The man in the suit lifted his hand and the drunk fell silent.
-The group approached the two and words were exchanged quietly.
+"It was him, man.
+I didn't do nuthin’!"
+The man in the suit lifted his hand, and the drunk fell silent.
+The group approached the two, and words were exchanged quietly.
 Bowyer nodded in agreement.
 The drunk tried arguing until the guards took out their nightsticks.
-While this was happening it seemed like business as usual in The Bizarre.
+While this was happening, it seemed like business was going as usual in The Bizarre.

 The rules were simple.
 One of the people in The Ring had to die.
-No weapons were provided and no weapons were allowed.
-This was a test of sheer strength and fighting ability, something everyone alive these days had.
+No weapons were provided, and no weapons were allowed.
+This was a test of sheer strength and fighting ability, something everyone alive today had.

-The Ring itself was a boxing ring completely enclosed in a chain link fence.
+The ring was a boxing ring wholly enclosed in a chain link fence.
 Razor wire and barbed wire had been woven through the chain link.
 Bits of cloth and what looked like dried flesh clung to the points.

 "This is some Hollywood movie-type shit."